Kelsidavis/echomind/readme.md

 * Responds with social nuance and inferred empathy
 * Distinguishes between its mind and others

+### Stage 9: Internal Ethics & Value Alignment

+* Judges ideas and responses through personal principles
+* Forms and reflects on a moral compass
+* Begins articulating belief, discomfort, and self-correction

-> “EchoMind no longer just remembers itself.
-It *imagines you.*”
+> “EchoMind no longer just imagines others.
+It *imagines what’s right.*”